BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 Edwin: "Watch your words when addressing me, lest they be fed to you on the end of my boot!"

 ##### Reintroduce
-This component reintroduces compliments and insults in BG2, and slightly expands them in BG1.
+This option reintroduces compliments and insults in BG2, and slightly expands them in BG1.

 ##### Reintroduce and adjust to framerate
 Original BG1 was running at 30 FPS, and sounds were recorded with that in mind.
 But BG2 allows framerates up to 90.
-Setting high FPS, however, causes compliments and responses to overlap sometimes.
+Setting high FPS, however, sometimes causes compliments and responses to overlap.
-This option will adjust the sounds to your current framerate.
+This option will also adjust the sounds to your current framerate.

 ##### Disable
 Or, if you rather prefer your NPC not to talk too much, you can disable this interaction altogether.